French President Macron reelected: What's happening next?

 INAUGURATION CEREMONY

-The Constitutional Council is to publish the presidential election’s official results on Wednesday.
-On the same day, Macron will hold a Cabinet meeting.
+The Constitutional Council will publish the presidential election’s official results on Wednesday and Macron will hold a Cabinet meeting.

-Usually, 21 cannon shots are fired to mark the inauguration, though Presidents Francois Mitterrand and Jacques Chirac both skipped that tradition for their reelections in 1988 and 2002.
+Usually, 21 cannon shots are fired to mark an inauguration, although Presidents Francois Mitterrand and Jacques Chirac both skipped that tradition for their reelections in 1988 and 2002.
 Macron is the only other leader of modern France to win a second term at the ballot box.

 MACRON’S FIRST MOVES

-Like five years ago, Macron plans to quickly head to Berlin, in line with the tradition providing that the newly elected president makes his first trip abroad to neighboring Germany to celebrate the countries’ friendship after multiple wars.
-He will meet with Chancellor Olaf Scholz, with efforts to try to end the war in Ukraine top of the agenda.
+Like five years ago, Macron plans to quickly head to Berlin, in line with the tradition that newly elected French presidents make their first trip abroad to neighboring Germany to celebrate the countries’ friendship after multiple wars.
+He will meet with German Chancellor Olaf Scholz, with efforts to try to end the war in Ukraine topping the agenda.

 On May 9, Macron is expected to make a speech on Europe in Strasbourg, home to the EU parliament.